awvalenti/fugaescorregadia/logbook.md

 - If unsuccessful, go back to reading file directly and solve the problem of song still playing after main process is finished

+## 2023-11-15

+### Planned goals
+- Test memory consumption using simple program playing WAV file
+  - Using ReadStream.pipe
+  - Using ?.pipeline
+  - Try spawn options: { stdio: ['pipe', 'inherit', 'inherit'] }
+- Replace MPEGDecoder with MPEGDecoderWebWorker
+- Try to fix memory leak to stick with pipe solution
+- If unsuccessful, go back to reading file directly and solve the problem of song still playing after main process is finished

+### Findings
+- Tested playing WAV file on bare-bones program.
+It leaks memory, even if we manually close the ReadStream.
+Tested on NodeJS for Linux v18.17.0 and v20.9.0.
+Should open an issue for that.
+- If sound is fully played, memory is reclaimed
+- pipeline also leaks memory

+### Achieved goals
+- Test memory consumption using simple program playing WAV file
+  - Using ReadStream.pipe
+  - Using ?.pipeline
+  - Try spawn options: { stdio: ['pipe', 'inherit', 'inherit'] }
+- Replace MPEGDecoder with MPEGDecoderWebWorker